Provide Food & Water Sustainably

 This project has the potential to drive long-term climate solutions on U.S. agricultural lands by delivering scientific evidence for the carbon benefits of agroforestry.

 In the U.S., agriculture is responsible for almost 600 million tons of CO2 emissions annually, or 11% of all the emissions in the U.S., but agroforestry has the potential to be a significant natural climate solution.
-Agroforestry practices can sequester 2 to 8 tons of carbon per acre per year in plant biomass and soil and have fewer emissions from fertilizers and tractors compared to most other crops.
+Agroforestry practices can sequester 2 to 4 tons of CO2 per acre per year in plant biomass and soil and have fewer emissions from fertilizers and tractors compared to most other crops.
 There are tens of millions of acres of farmland in the U.S. ripe for agroforestry implementation, offering the potential to sequester hundreds of millions of tons of CO2 per year.

 A dramatic expansion of agroforestry could help move the whole agricultural sector towards carbon neutrality.